Eigenmodes of the Laplacian on Hyperbolic Lattices: Continuum Theory

-\paragraph{Continuum Theory:} Before we begin, let us provide a brief overview of the continuum description.
-The Poincaré disk serves as a conformal representation of the hyperbolic plane, characterized by a constant negative curvature.
-This representation is defined within an open unit disk, employing a conformal metric
+Before we begin, let us briefly summarize what is known about the continuum theory.
+The Poincaré disk serves as a conformal representation of the hyperbolic plane $H^2$ with constant negative curvature.
+It is defined on an open unit disk $\mathbb D \subset \mathbb C$ equipped with the conformal metric